Intelix8996/cdm-project/docs/platform-description.md

 + Maps for AI, and for player are hardcoded (16 maps) and randomly picked on start.
 + If a player kills a part of the ship, he/she must contunie to kill exactly this ship (standart tactic).

-In all other spheres?? it is fully functional battleship.
+In all other aspects it is fully functional battleship.

 # Conclusion